 Potentially a variety of DeFi activities where you earn new coins or tokens.

 Income Tax Rate Ireland

-Ireland has two Income Tax rates for the 2022 tax year.
-The rate you'll pay depends on how much you earn and your individual circumstances - whether you're single, married, have children and so forth.
+Ireland has two Income Tax rates.
+The rate you'll pay depends on how much you earn and your individual circumstances - whether you're single, married, have children, and so forth.